Our Crowning Glory

 King Louis XIV posed for portraits and made public appearances wearing a dark brown long wig.
 Nicknamed ‘Le Chevelu’, because of his longer hair than most of his predecessors, King Chlodio V’s hair was a symbol of status.
-While Royalty enjoyed theirs long, lower class citizens, as well as slaves, wore it short or shaved their heads.
+While Royalty enjoyed theirs long, lower-class citizens, as well as slaves, wore it short or shaved their heads.

 Throughout the ages, men’s hair changed style following music trends, like The Beatles’ Mop Tops.
 A style adopted by bad boys was the pompadour, made famous by Elvis Presley and James Dean.
 Jimi Hendrix gave us the Afro.
 Bob Marley the dreadlocks, while Bob Dylan made the disheveled look, desirable.

-Hair, declared as our crowning glory, is important for many.
+Hair is important for many.
 It represents you!
 The first thing people notice when they look at you is your hair.
 Of course, it’s something quite different if you have none at all!
 This opens up a whole new perspective, but there is help at hand…in the form of life-saving wigs.

 Having a full head of hair is vital for many.
 It makes a person feel good, builds a sense of confidence, and even of superiority.

 A man’s hair, to some extent, dictates who he is and how he sees himself.
 This relationship can be a very touchy and delicate one.

 For Jason Statham and Bruce Willis, thinning hair or baldness has no negative effect on them at all.

 Unfortunately, the passage of time takes its toll on our crowning glory in more ways than one.
-The changing of its colour to grey, even if some women find this ‘salt-and-pepper’ look attractive, annoys most men as it’s a sign that their best years are behind them.
+The changing of its color to grey, even if some women find this ‘salt-and-pepper’ look attractive, annoys most men as it’s a sign that their best years are behind them.

-Whatever the case, life is too short to worry about such matters, so ‘let your hair down’, if you still have any, and enjoy life to the max.
+Whatever the case, life is too short to worry about such matters, so “let your hair down, if you still have any”, and enjoy life to the max.